-ACCELERATED MASTER OF ACCOUNTANCY
+ACCELERATED MASTER OF ACCOUNTANCY IN ACCOUNTING WITH DATA ANALYTICS

-The Accelerated Master of Accountancy degree option allows outstanding Arkansas State University undergraduate accounting majors to begin taking Master of Accountancy courses during their junior year.
+The Accelerated Master of Accountancy in Accounting with Data Analytics degree option allows outstanding Arkansas State University undergraduate accounting majors to begin taking Master of Accountancy in Accounting with Data Analytics courses during their junior year.
 Eligible students are allowed to apply up to 12 hours of graduate credits toward both the undergraduate and graduate degree requirements.
 Only courses with a B or better will be eligible to count for graduate credit.
-After completing the B.S. degree, this dual counting enables a student to earn Master of Accountancy degree with only six additional courses (18 credits).
+After completing the B.S. degree, this dual counting enables a student to earn a Master of Accountancy in Accounting with Data Analytics degree with only six additional courses (18 credits).